 Watercress Blocks Cancer and DNA Damage

 Increasing evidence is finding that watercress inhibits the development of cancer in the body.
 As the research has matured, active anticancer compounds in watercress are getting more attention among researchers.
-That’s because watercress is seriously anticancer.
+That’s because watercress seriously helps prevent cancer.

 Cancer development in smokers is slowed